logancollingwood/cmps115/docs/schema.md

 # Schema Design
+---
+Base table for holding game object
 ### endofgame
----
 - id (int, Primary)
 - riotmatchid (int (big?))
 - winner (int) // not sure how to do this given the api
 - matchTime (Timestamp)
 - createdAt (timestamp)
+- updatedAt (timestamp)
-- updatedAt (timestamp) // will allow us to note that a match has been pulled from API
+	- will allow us to note that a match has been pulled from API at this time
 ---
 Stores specific summoner information in a match
 ### summonermatch